ibm-cloud-docs/discovery-data/configuring-fields.md

 {:go: .ph data-hd-programlang='go'}
 {:video: .video}

-# Configuring your collection with Smart Document Understanding
+# Adding custom fields with Smart Document Understanding
 {: #configuring-fields}

 You can use Smart Document Understanding (SDU) to quickly train {{site.data.keyword.discoveryfull}} to extract fields in your documents, which will improve the answers that your application returns.
 The specified fields can also be enriched.